 It also bears mentioning that virtually all of these mass school shootings are done by kids buying guns legally.
 They aren’t gangland kids getting guns from the street.
 People are selling these kids guns legally.
 If there’s one area of gun crime that can actually be targeted effectively with gun control legislation, it’s school shootings, which happens to be the one we care most about.

 I’m not naïve, however.
 I don’t expect anything of value to happen until what happened in Parkland, Florida starts happening every week, every day, everywhere.
 It will get to that point if the best response that can be summoned is thoughts and prayers without action.
 There’s no easy fix, and it’s not an “either/or” debate.
-It all needs to be covered: mental health awareness and support, the glorification of violence in American culture, tougher regulations to better control access to guns — everything and more.
+It all needs to be covered: mental health awareness and support, the glorification of violence in American culture, tighter security in public places, tougher regulations to better control access to guns — everything and more.

 America shares two unfortunate traits with Israel that are preventing either country from dealing with its existential issues: the countries are both deeply divided, and their lawmakers are as self-serving as they are useless and corrupt (some morally, some actually).
 Not all of them, but enough of them.
 Nothing will happen without the citizens demanding it, and as long as those demands are divided, these lawmakers can tread water in the middle without making a move.